Edward Gordon Craig: Personal life and death

+Due to his difficult personality and consequent loss of engagements, Craig lived in straitened circumstances in France for much of his life, and he and his children were often supported by Ellen Terry.
+He was interned by German Occupation forces in 1942.
+He died at Vence, France, in 1966, aged 94.

+Archives and legacy

+Craig's archive was purchased by Hans Posse on instructions from Adolf Hitler, for Hitler's planned Führermuseum in Linz, Austria.
+The purchase price was nearly 2.4 million French francs.

 One of the largest collections of Edward Gordon Craig's papers is held at the Harry Ransom Center at the University of Texas at Austin.
 The 32-box collection includes Craig's diaries, essays, reviews, notes, manuscripts, financial records, and correspondence.
 Over 130 personal photographs are present in the archive.
 The Ransom Center's art holdings including some of Craig's woodblocks from the Cranach Press Hamlet as well as proof prints made during production of the book.
 The center's library holds over 300 books from Craig's personal collection.
 In addition to the archive of Edward Gordon Craig, the Ransom Center holds important holdings relating to Craig's mother Ellen Terry, as well as the archive of his son Edward Carrick.

+A play by David Hare, to premiere in 2025 and starring Ralph Fiennes as Henry Irving, Grace Pervades, explores the life of Irving, Terry, Craig and his sister Edith.

-The Edward Gordon Graig Lecture
+The Edward Gordon Craig Lecture

-The Society of Theatre Research offers the annual Edward Gordon Craig lecture in conjunction with The Royal Central School of Speech and Drama.
+The Society of Theatre Research offers the annual Edward Gordon Craig lecture in conjunction with the Royal Central School of Speech and Drama.